greenplum-db/PivotalR-archive/README.md

 =======

-PivotalR is a package that enables users of R, the most popular open source statistical programming language and environment to interact with [(Greenplum) Database](http://www.greenplum.org) as well as [Apache HAWQ (incubating)](http://hawq.incubator.apache.org/) and the open-source database [PostgreSQL](http://www.postgresql.org/) for Big Data analytics.
+PivotalR is a package that enables users of R, the most popular open source statistical programming language and environment, to interact with [Greenplum Database](http://www.greenplum.org) as well as [Apache HAWQ (incubating)](http://hawq.incubator.apache.org/) and the [PostgreSQL](http://www.postgresql.org/) for big data analytics.
 It does so by providing an interface to the operations on tables/views in the database.
 These operations are almost the same as those of data.frame.
-Minimal amount of data is transfered between R and the database system.
+Minimal amount of data is transfered between R and the database.
 Thus the users of R do not need to learn SQL when they operate on the objects in the database.
-PivotalR also lets the user to run the functions of the open-source big-data machine learning package [Apache MADlib (incubating)](http://madlib.incubator.apache.org/) directly from R.
+PivotalR also lets the user to run the functions of the open source machine learning package [Apache MADlib (incubating)](http://madlib.incubator.apache.org/) directly from R.

 1. An Introduction to PivotalR